Hala-INTJ/Pewlett-Hackard-Analysis/README.md

 FROM mentorship_eligibility;
 ```

 There are 1,549 potential mentors.
-With around 72K pending retirements, eacg mentor would need to take on 47 new hires to maintain the current employment levels.
+With around 72K pending retirements, each mentor would need to take on 47 new hires to maintain the current employment levels.
 ### Further Analysis

 Using the following queries: